JATOS/JATOS_docs/versioned_docs/version-3.7.1/Overview/Papers-Citing-JATOS.md

 Steinke, A., Kopp, B. Lange, F. (2021).
 The Wisconsin Card Sorting Test: Split-Half Reliability Estimates for a Self-Administered Computerized Variant. *Brain Sciences*.
 11. 529.
 [DOI](https://doi.org/10.3390/brainsci11050529)

 Zhang, C., Bernolet, S., Hartsuiker, RJ.
 (2021) Are there segmental and tonal effects on syntactic encoding?
 Evidence from structural priming in Mandarin. *Journal of Memory and Language* 119 [DOI](https://doi.org/10.1016/j.jml.2021.104220)

-Román-Caballero, R., Marotta, A., Lupiáñez, J. (2021) Spatial Interference Triggered by Gaze and Arrows.
-Spatial interference from arrows disappears when they are surrounded by an irrelevant context. *PsyArXiv*; [DOI](https://doi.org/10.31234/osf.io/bz8e9)

 Los, S.A., Nieuwenstein, J., Bouharab, A., Stephens, D.J., Meeter, M., Kruijne, W. (2021) The warning stimulus as retrieval cue: The role of associative memory in temporal preparation. *Cognitive Psychology* 125(2):101378 [DOI](https://doi.org/10.1016/j.cogpsych.2021.101378)